 Recently it is said to be that Amazon is working on building a digital storefront for Israel.
 While typically the launch of a storefront precedes the rollout of a local affiliate program by at least a few months the recent rebrand of Souq.com to Amazon.ae AND the deployment of the affiliate program at the same time may be showing us that Amazon considers its affiliate program as an essential piece of it’s go to market strategy for their continued push for global dominance.

 Amazon’s continued expansion and the addition of new affiliate programs provide a great opportunity to further capitalize on your already existing audience.
-Once Amazon releases a public endpoint for their PA API to support Amazon.ae and / or opens up their affiliate program for Amazon Turkey, Geniuslink will ready to add full support.
+Now that Amazon has released a public endpoint for their PA API for Amazon.ae you can now ensure that your customers are routed to the correct storefront, and that you earn the commissions you deserve – although as discussed above this may be difficult at the moment.
+Additionally, as soon as Amazon opens up their affiliate program for Amazon Turkey, Geniuslink will ready to add full support!
 Due to the dynamic nature of our service, this means that as soon as our updates are live, all your links will start supporting clicks local to those regions, via our patented link translation algorithms, to provide a better buying experience.
 All you’ll need to do is add your affiliate tracking IDs to your Geniuslink account to start earning commissions.